Banging out

-Banging out is a tradition in some British industries to mark the completion of an apprenticeship or a retirement of an employee.
-Particularly associated with the printing rooms of national newspapers in Fleet Street the "banging" is the noise made by colleagues hitting metal furniture or machinery and accompanies the former apprentice or retiree walking across the shop floor.
-The tradition developed further when apprentices would be placed in a truck and showered in printers' ink, glue and paper, a tradition that continues in some companies.
-Despite the outsourcing of printing from newspaper offices the tradition for retirees continues in modern newsrooms, with the banging being provided by colleagues hitting their desks.
+Banging out is a British tradition that signifies the completion of an apprenticeship or the retirement of an employee.
+It is particularly associated with the printing rooms of national newspapers on Fleet Street, where the term "banging" refers to the noise created by colleagues striking metal furniture or machinery as the former apprentice or retiree walks across the shop floor.
+This tradition evolved when apprentices were placed in a truck and doused with printers' ink, glue, and paper, a practice that persists in some companies today.
+Although printing has been outsourced from newspaper offices, the banging-out tradition for retirees remains in modern newsrooms, with colleagues providing the noise by hitting their desks.

 Apprentices

 The custom of banging out dates back to at least the 1910s in the British printing industry and is particularly associated with the production of national newspapers in Fleet Street, London.
 When a worker completed their apprenticeship they would walk through the print room and their colleagues would hit the metal furniture, machinery and racking with hammers and other objects to a slow beat.
 It was also customary for the former apprentice to have a drink with each of his colleagues, which could be many in number.
 By the 1970s the ceremony included stripping the apprentice and placing him into a truck (a hand pushed cart).
 The former apprentice would be showered with ink, glue, paper shavings, rubbish and even cat food.
 The truck would then be pushed around the various departments of the printers and even into the street outside, where the apprentice might be tied to a lamp-post or similar.
 The ceremony continues to modern times in some companies, for example in 2012 a Reading print firm dressed an apprentice in women's clothes, covered him in ink and paper and paraded him down the town's High Street.